No child’s play

 Her son blames peer pressure for his schedule.
 "My classmates and I always talk about getting good marks in exams.
 I want to do better than them when I sit for an exam and feel the need to keep on studying.
 I am too tired to exercise as all my energy is spent rushing from one tuition to another."

-as they are thrown into the rat race so early in life?
+Experts believe that the way parents treat children plays a major role in this issue.
+"Children nowadays are mini adults, they aren't kids anymore.
+When would they have the time to play around as they are thrown into the rat race so early in life?
 Parents nowadays do not have adequate time to invest in their kids and hence want the kids to behave like miniature adults.
 They do not want the kids to play around as that would require more supervision," says clinical and rehabilitation psychologist Paromita Mitra Bhaumik.

 Another culprit leading to poor health in kids is fast food.
 Here, parents don't have the time to make a wholesome meal and kids gorge on unhealthy food.
 "However unlike the US and the UK, where kids feasting on fast food have numerous parks to play around, kids here do not have that option.
 The numbers of playgrounds is decreasing with each passing day.
 All these combined together leads to deteriorating physical health among children," she adds.